tehoro/ibf/ibf/README.md

 #### 4.4 Available ensemble models

-You may set `ensemble_model` globally or a `model` field on a specific location/area.
-IBF validates the ID and automatically limits thinning to the number of members each model exposes.
+You may set `model` globally or a `model` field on a specific location/area.
+Use `ens:` for ensembles and `det:` for deterministic models.
+IBF validates known ensemble IDs and automatically limits thinning to the number of members each model exposes.

+> Backwards compatibility: older configs using `ensemble_model` still work; they are treated as `model`.

 | Model ID | Members | Description |
 | --- | --- | --- |